paruljain/restapi/README.md

-# A simple RESTapi server in NodeJS and web app to demonstrate modern app architecture
+## A simple RESTapi server in NodeJS and web app to demonstrate modern, single page, app architecture

 1 Install NodeJS and npm.
+Then install NodeJS packages
 ```
 $ sudo npm install express body-parser nedb
 ```